 All students wishing to be considered as Tuition Exchange imports must be certified as eligible exports by their host institutions.

 Scholarships will be given to students who are making initial application to Elon University.

-First-year applicants—To receive consideration as a first-year TE scholarship recipient, an applicant must submit the freshman application by January 10.
-Students should not apply under the University’s Early Decision program unless Elon is their first choice regardless of TE eligibility.
+First-year applicants—To receive consideration as a first-year TE scholarship recipient, an applicant must submit the first-year application by January 10.
+Tuition Exchange Scholarships are not offered to students who apply for admission under the Early Decision program.
 Qualified applicants will be notified of their TE scholarship status no later than March 20.
 Students who are admitted to Elon but not designated as a TE scholarship recipient will be placed on a TE Wait List and notified immediately of any change in their scholarship status.
 The first-year application is used to award the scholarship.
 Decisions are based on academic profile and other distinguishing characteristics.
 Each year, Elon receives approximately 100 applications for Tuition Exchange consideration and will award four scholarships to incoming first-year students.

 Admitted students are required to submit a non-refundable $500 confirmation deposit to secure a place in the class.
 This deposit must be postmarked on or before May 1.

 - TE scholarship recipients are eligible for other Elon University merit or performance-based scholarship awards; however, no combination of tuition exchange and merit awards may exceed the cost of tuition.